cspace-deployment/illumination/README.md

 http://projectblacklight.org/

-# Installation
+## Installation

 To install the rickety PAHMA customizations:

-_NB: you'll need to be inside the Berkeley firewall or have access via the VPN (the Solr server for the PAHMA Public Portal is not available to the outside world.
+_NB: you'll need to be inside the Berkeley firewall or have access via the VPN (the Solr server for the PAHMA Public Portal is not available to the outside world).
 So, start your VPN client up if needed._

 ```
 cd <where_you_want_to_install_blacklight>